MA2QL: A Minimalist Approach to Fully Decentralized Multi-Agent Reinforcement Learning: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In the paper, we propose MA2QL, a simple yet effective value-based fully decentralized cooperative MARL algorithm.
-MA2QL is theoretically grounded and requires the minimal changes to independent Q-learning.
+MA2QL is theoretically grounded and requires minimal changes to independent Q-learning.
 Empirically, we verify MA2QL in a variety of cooperative multi-agent tasks, including a cooperative stochastic game, MPE, multi-agent MuJoco, and SMAC.
 The results show that, in spite of such minimal changes, MA2QL outperforms IQL in both discrete and continuous action spaces, fully and partially observable environments.

-MA2QL makes the minimal changes IQL and improves IQL.
+MA2QL makes minimal changes to IQL but indeed improves IQL.
+In practice, MA2QL can be easily realized by letting agents follow a pre-defined schedule for learning.
+However, such a schedule is convenient in practice.
 MA2QL also has the convergence guarantee, yet is limited to Nash equilibrium in tabular cases.
-As a Dec-POMDP usually has many Nash equilibria, the converged performance of MA2QL may not be the optimal as shown in the stochastic game.
-Nevertheless, learning the optimal joint policy in fully decentralized setting is still an open problem.
+As a Dec-POMDP usually has many Nash equilibria, the converged performance of MA2QL may not be optimal as shown in the stochastic game.
+Nevertheless, learning the optimal joint policy in fully decentralized settings is still an open problem.
 In the stochastic game, we see that IQL also converges, though much slower than MA2QL.
 This indicates that IQL may also have the convergence guarantee under some conditions, which however is not well understood.
-We believe decentralized learning for cooperative MARL is an important and open research area.
+We believe fully decentralized learning for cooperative MARL is an important and open research area.
 However, much less attention has been paid to decentralized learning than centralized training with decentralized execution.
 This work may provide some insights to further studies of decentralized learning.